-- a.
-The name and license number of the journeyman or master plumber or gas fitter appointed as a Local Inspector; - b.
-The mailing address where the Local Inspector will receive official correspondence related to local inspections; and - c.
-A letter on city or town letterhead certifying the appointment of the Local Inspector.
-In the event that two or more towns have formed an inspection district pursuant to M.G.L. c.
-142, §10, the Local Inspector must either produce a letter from each town he or she would be inspecting in or a letter from one town appointing the Local Inspector which states that the town is part of an inspection district and specifies which other towns are a part of said district. - 2.
-Any Local Inspector who will cease duties as a Local Inspector must notify the Board in writing within fifteen (15) days of their last day as an Inspector. - (c) Inspector continuing education requirements - 1.
-Pursuant to M.G.L. c.
-142, s.
-11B, Inspectors must complete 12 hours of Board approved continuing education each year.
-This continuing education is separate from continuing education approved by the Board for non-Inspector plumbers and gas fitters as described in 248 CMR 11.00.
+- 1. Pursuant to M.G.L. c.
+142, § 11B, Inspectors must complete 12 hours of Board approved continuing education each year.
+This continuing education is separate from continuing education approved by the Board for non-Inspector plumbers and gas fitters as described in 248 CMR 11.00: Education and Experience Standards and Requirements for Licensure.
 Exemptions in 248 CMR 11.00 do not apply for Inspector continuing education. - 2.
 Inspector continuing education must be approved by the Board and must be completed during the Inspector's personal license renewal cycle.
 The completion of said continuing education is a condition of being an Inspector and shall also be considered a condition for the renewal of the Inspector's personal license. - 3.
-Upon appointment, the amount of continuing education that an Inspector must complete may be pro-rated by the Board based upon the time of appointment so long as the Inspector has completed the equivalent amount of continuing education specified in 248 CMR 11.00 for the period of time prior to the Inspector's appointment. - (d) The plumbing or gas-fitting license of any Inspector may be subject to disciplinary action for any violations of this section.
-Should the Board suspend or revoke the license of an Inspector, or should the Inspector let his or her plumbing or gas fitting license lapse, that individual may not inspect again unless he or she obtains a valid license issued by the Board. - (4) Any person licensed by the Board may carry on the work within the scope of their license. - (5) These regulations, in conjunction with M.G.L. c.
-142, shall be deemed to occupy the whole field of the licensing of plumbers, gas fitters, and undiluted liquefied petroleum gas installers in Massachusetts. - (6) Procedures for Renewal of Licenses - (a) Licensees must renew their licenses every two years; - (b) Individuals must submit to the Board, or its agent, a completed written or electronic renewal application and the required fees prior to the expiration date of the license; - (c) Individuals must fulfill and document, as specified by the Board, the satisfactory completion of any continuing education requirements.
+Upon appointment, the amount of continuing education that an Inspector must complete may be pro-rated by the Board based upon the time of appointment so long as the Inspector has completed the equivalent amount of continuing education specified in 248 CMR 11.00: Education and Experience Standards and Requirements for Licensure for the period of time prior to the Inspector's appointment. - (d) The plumbing or gas-fitting license of any Inspector may be subject to disciplinary action for any violations of 248 CMR 3.03.
+Should the Board suspend or revoke the license of an Inspector, or should the Inspector let his or her plumbing or gas fitting license lapse, that individual may not inspect again unless he or she obtains a valid license issued by the Board. - (4) Any person licensed by the Board may carry on the work within the scope of their license. - (5) 248 CMR 3.00, in conjunction with M.G.L. c.
+142, shall be deemed to occupy the whole field of the licensing of plumbers, gas fitters, and undiluted liquefied petroleum gas installers in Massachusetts.

-- (d) Each licensee shall disclose in writing to the Board any finding made against him or her made by a court, other state or federal agency or, where applicable, by a licensing board of another jurisdiction within fifteen (15) days of said finding.
+- (6) Procedures for Renewal of Licenses. - (a) Licensees must renew their licenses every two years. - (b) Individuals must submit to the Board, or its agent, a completed written or electronic renewal application and the required fees prior to the expiration date of the license. - (c) Individuals must fulfill and document, as specified by the Board, the satisfactory completion of any continuing education requirements. - (d) Each licensee shall disclose in writing to the Board any finding made against him or her made by a court, other state or federal agency or, where applicable, by a licensing board of another jurisdiction within 15 days of said finding.
 This requirement shall not require disclosure of civil traffic offenses or dismissals of actions brought by the licensee.
-The provision of such disclosures shall be considered a condition of license renewal. - (e) It shall be the responsibility of all Licensees to notify the Board of any changes of address within fifteen (15) days of relocation.
+The provision of such disclosures shall be considered a condition of license renewal. - (e) It shall be the responsibility of all Licensees to notify the Board of any changes of address within 15 days of relocation.
 Licensees who fail to so notify the Board may be subject to disciplinary action and are responsible for any failure to receive official Board correspondence including renewal applications.